YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 Stream.take ~n:1 @@ run q (fun q -> ocanren { q == str }) project
 ```
 has the type _string list_.
-The module name _Stream_ is provided by the [OCanren](../../Installation/ocanren/src/OCanren.ml#L22) module, and its interface is [RStream.mli](../../Installation/ocanren/src/core/RStream.mli) where we could find:
+The module Stream is provided by the [OCanren](../../Installation/ocanren/src/OCanren.ml#L22) module, and its interface is [RStream.mli](../../Installation/ocanren/src/core/RStream.mli) where we could find:
 ```ocaml